-Fondation de l'Hôpital Montfort is incorporated under the Canada Corporations Act.
-Its purpose is to raise, receive, maintain and manage funds and to apply all or part of them and the income derived from them for the development and promotion of the Hospital and the well-being of patients.
+Fondation de l'Hôpital Montfort is incorporated as a charitable organization under the Canada Not-for-Profit Corporations Act.
+Its purpose is to raise, receive, maintain and manage funds and to apply all or part of them and the income derived from them for the development and promotion of the Hospital, Institut du savoir Montfort and the well-being of patients.
 The Hospital has an economic interest in Fondation de l'Hôpital Montfort through Fondation de l'Hôpital Montfort's donations to the Hospital.
-For the year ended March 31, 2023, donations of \$486,380 were made to the Hospital by Fondation de l'Hôpital Montfort (\$9,746,803 in 2022 while the major funding campaign was underway).
+For the year ended March 31, 2024, donations of \$372,622 were made to the Hospital by Fondation de l'Hôpital Montfort (\$486,380 in 2023).